Dysarthria is a condition in which you have difficulty saying words because of problems with the muscles that help you talk.

 You can use many different devices or techniques to help with speech, such as:

-- Computers to type out words
+- Computers or cell phones to type out words

 - Flip cards with words or symbols

 Surgery may help people with dysarthria.

 Things that family and friends can do to communicate better with someone who has dysarthria include:

 - Move to a quieter room if needed.